We are proud to announce the release of the Jewish Community Study of New York: 2011 Special Report on Poverty by

 - 1980 - Jewish Poverty Issues

 Met Council has been working on the front lines of serving New York’s Jewish needy since our inception in 1972.
 The Special Report on Poverty confirms what we and our Jewish Community Council Network see every day: there is more need in the Jewish community today than ever before.
-Today, more than 360,000 people in Jewish households are poor—a 50 percent increase since 2002, and a 100 percent increase since 1991.
+Today, more than 333,000 people in Jewish households in New York City are poor—a 50 percent increase since 2002, and a 100 percent increase since 1991.

 Today, 1 in 4 New York City Jewish households is poor and 1 in 10 is near-poor.
 The Jewish poor and near-poor have many faces, including Russian-born immigrants, seniors living on fixed incomes, the Orthodox, and the unemployed/underemployed.
 The near-poor are especially vulnerable as they struggle to make ends meet but do not qualify for most public benefits.